GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 ## /tables HTTP endpoint

-The `/tables` endpoint accepts Get HTTP requests.
-Use this endpoint to query all tables of a specific catalog and schema.
+The `/tables` endpoint accepts GET HTTP requests and you can use this endpoint to query all tables of a specific catalog and schema.

-Therefore, specify `catalog_name` and `schema_name` in the path is required
+Therefore, it is required to specify `catalog_name` and `schema_name` in the path.

 ### Definition